tdb/maildirarc/README.md

    rather than email, and even there they're now deprecated.
 So now Maildirarc completely ignores the Lines header.

+ * The processing order of messages is based upon the sorted order of filenames within the Maildir's cur directory.
+It looks like the Maildir specification uses a timestamp as the first part of the filename, so in theory this guarantees they'll be sorted in time order.
+However, if your files have different names, and you're archiving to mbox files, the order may not be what you'd expect.

 ## License ##

 Maildirarc is released under the GPLv2 license.
 See the COPYING